alexacarlson/DeepDesign2019/README.md

 + 2D_to_2D_neural_style_transfer:
 This folder contains code that allows you to perform the 2D neural style transfer technique (used in Google's deep style editing GUI).
 However, with this code you can specify the input/output resolution.
 Note that the input would be a 2D 'content' image (i.e., the image whose spatial structure you wish to preserve) and a 2D 'style guide' image (i.e., an image whose style you wish to transfer onto the content image).
 NOTE YOU WILL NEED TO USE PAPERSPACE TO RUN THIS CODE.
 See the tutorials provided below.

++ google_DeepDreaming:
+This folder contains code that underlies the google Deep Dream web UI.
+Thus, the key differences between the above class-based dreaming and this function is that, with this code, you can hallucinate learned features of *neurons* at *multiple scales* in input images.
+Also note that this code can take in any resolution input image, which is restricted in the web UI.

 + dataset_generation:
 This folder contains code that can be used for dataset generation.
 Descriptions of its functionality are below: